How to Self-Manage Borderline Personality Disorder

 If you’re not already enrolled in a BPD treatment program, this may be the first step you need to take to self-manage symptoms.
 With professional treatment, you’ll be given the tools necessary to overcome BPD episodes and have the opportunity to better understand your condition.

 However, you may benefit more from in-person meetings where you can sit face-to-face with others also struggling with BPD.
-A quick Google search should direct you groups in your area.
+A quick Google search should direct you to groups in your area.

 It’s rare to come across people who can say “I cured my borderline personality disorder.”
 Still, that isn’t to say there aren’t others out there who are willing to lend you a hand and help you move past BPD symptoms.